website-scraper/node-website-scraper/README.md

 * [onResourceSaved](#onresourcesaved) - callback called when resource is saved
 * [onResourceError](#onresourceerror) - callback called when resource's downloading is failed

-Default options you can find in [lib/config/defaults.js](https://github.com/s0ph1e/node-website-scraper/blob/master/lib/config/defaults.js).
+Default options you can find in [lib/config/defaults.js](https://github.com/s0ph1e/node-website-scraper/blob/master/lib/config/defaults.js) or get them using `scrape.defaults`.

 #### urls
 Array of objects which contain urls to download and filenames for them. **_Required_**.